About the Foundation

-When it was founded by Contently’s Sam Slaughter and Shane Snow in 2014, the New York-based Contently Foundation had two goals: empower those new to enterprise reporting, especially contributors far from the nation’s big media centers, where support is hard to come by and important public service stories often go untold; and produce high-quality, long-form investigative stories to be co-published with digital news partners and other media.
+The New York-based Contently Foundation was founded in 2014 with two goals: empower those new to enterprise reporting, especially contributors far from the nation’s big media centers, where support is hard to come by and important public service stories often go untold; and produce high-quality, long-form investigative stories to be co-published with digital news partners and other media.

-That’s why we crafted the Contently Foundation mission around providing those journalists with the tools and support they need to advance their skills and develop stories with impact.
-We did so with a distinctive combination of mentoring and financial support, coupled with exposure to digital technology to enhance their work, and to bring their pieces to a wide audience through other emerging new media publishers.
+Our mission is grounded in providing journalists with the tools and support they need to advance their skills and develop stories with impact.
+We accomplish this through a distinctive combination of mentoring and financial support, coupled with exposure to digital technology to enhance the work of our contributors.
+We've succeeded in bringing their pieces to a wide audiences through emerging new media publishers.

 Ethics & Disclosure

 In order to provide transparency for the public we acknowledge the following: The Contently Foundation and Contently, Inc. are separate entities operating in support of their respective missions.
 The Contently Foundation grew out of Contently, Inc, but is not directly involved in the proceedings of Contently, Inc. Both The Contently Foundation and Contently, Inc. share executive personnel who invest their efforts into The Contently Foundation.